tharkam100/hashicorp-certified-terraform-associate/04-Terraform-Resources/04-01-Resource-Syntax-and-Behavior/README.md

 terraform apply -auto-approve
 Observation: "Apply complete!
 Resources: 1 added, 0 changed, 1 destroyed."
 ```
+The below image "terraform plan" will say the resources that are to be replaced aand what forces the replacement (see text in red)
 ![image](https://user-images.githubusercontent.com/72263813/127781933-24d98a55-3a40-410d-91ff-076602423396.png)

 ## Step-09: Resource: Destroy Resource